Erudika/paraio.org/src/monolite/partials/010-userdefined.md

 interface, then add a few data fields to it.
 Implementing the interface is trivial as the basic functionality of the required methods is already implemented in the `CoreUtils`.

 You need to specify which fields you want to be saved by adding the `@Stored` annotation.
+Additionally, you can add the `@Locked` annotation to prevent a field from being updated (i.e. it can only be set on `create()`).
+This is useful for fields that contain sensitive data, which should not be modified easily.

 ```java
 class Article implements ParaObject {